 The Histogram menu allows you to view the distribution of the bands or colors in your raster.
 The histogram is generated automatically when you open the Histogram menu.
 All existing bands will be displayed together.
-You can save the histogram as an image with the Prefs/Actions menu, you can display histograms of the individual bands.
+You can save the histogram as an image with the Figure button.
+With the Visibility option in the Prefs/Actions menu, you can display histograms of the individual bands.
 You will need to select the option Show selected band.
 The Min/max options allow you to 'Always show min/max markers', to 'Zoom to min/max' and to 'Update style to min/max'.
 With the Actions option, you can 'Reset' and 'Recompute histogram' after you have chosen the Min/max options.